apache/apisix/README.md

 2. Getting start

-    The getting started guide is a great way to learn the basics of APISIX, just follow the steps in [Getting Started] (doc/getting-started.md).
+    The getting started guide is a great way to learn the basics of APISIX, just follow the steps in [Getting Started](doc/getting-started.md).

-     Further, you can follow the documentation to try more [plugins] (doc/README.md#Plugins).
+     Further, you can follow the documentation to try more [plugins](doc/README.md#Plugins).

 3. Admin API

-    Apache APISIX provides [REST Admin API] (doc/admin-api.md) to dynamic control the Apache APISIX cluster.
+    Apache APISIX provides [REST Admin API](doc/admin-api.md) to dynamic control the Apache APISIX cluster.

 4. Plugin development

-    You can refer to [plugin development guide] (doc/plugin-develop.md), and [sample plugin `echo`] (doc/plugins/echo.md) documentation and code implementation.
+    You can refer to [plugin development guide](doc/plugin-develop.md), and [sample plugin `echo`](doc/plugins/echo.md) documentation and code implementation.

      Please note that Apache APISIX plugins' added, updated, deleted, etc. are hot loaded, without restarting the service.

-For more documents, please refer to [Apache APISIX Document Index] (doc/README.md)
+For more documents, please refer to [Apache APISIX Document Index](doc/README.md)

 ## Dashboard
 APISIX has built-in support for Dashboard,